AtomBench: A Benchmarking Framework for Generative Crystal Reconstruction Models in Conventional Superconductors: Methods

 \section{Methods}

-In this work, we performed a systematic comparison of three inverse design models: AtomGPT\cite{Choudhary2023AtomGPT}, a large language model; Crystal Diffusion Variational Autoencoder (CDVAE)\cite{Xie2022CDVAE}, a diffusion variational autoencoder model; and FlowMM\cite{Miller2024FlowMM}, a Riemannian flow-matching network.
+A schematic of the current work design is summarized in Figure~\ref{fgr:workflow_diagram}.
+In this work, we performed a systematic comparison of {four} inverse design models: AtomGPT\cite{Choudhary2023AtomGPT}, a large language model; Crystal Diffusion Variational Autoencoder (CDVAE)\cite{Xie2022CDVAE}, a diffusion variational autoencoder model; FlowMM\cite{Miller2024FlowMM}, a Riemannian flow-matching network{; and MatterGen\cite{Zeni2025MatterGen}, a joint-diffusion model}.
 Two datasets were used in this study for model training and testing (labeled JARVIS Supercon-3D\cite{Choudhary_2022} and Alexandria DS-A/B\cite{CerqueiraHydrideSupercons}), and they are both comprised of DFT calculations.
-Each dataset comprises input–output pairs, where the input is a parameterized graph representation of the material and the output is its superconducting transition temperature computed from DFT.
-A separate instance of each model was trained on each dataset, resulting in six trained models in total.
-For each of the six model instances, 10\% of the training data was withheld from training, and each model was tasked with reproducing the unseen 10\% of its corresponding dataset.
-We then performed a statistical assessment of each model’s ability to reconstruct the held-out data, and the resulting performance metrics were uploaded to the JARVIS-Leaderboard\cite{JARVIS-Leaderboard}, an open-source benchmarking platform for materials AI models. \url{https://atomgptlab.github.io/jarvis_leaderboard/Special/AtomGenBench/}.
+Each dataset comprises input-output pairs, where the input is a parameterized graph representation of the material and the output is its superconducting transition temperature computed from DFT.
+A separate instance of each model was trained on each dataset{, and for the two models that support T$_c$ conditioning (AtomGPT and MatterGen) we additionally trained T$_c$-conditioned variants,} resulting in {twelve} trained models in total.
+For each of the {twelve} model instances, 10\% of the training data was withheld from training, and each model was tasked with reproducing the unseen 10\% of its corresponding dataset.
+We then performed a statistical assessment of each model’s ability to reconstruct the held-out data, and the resulting performance metrics were uploaded to the JARVIS-Leaderboard~\cite{JARVIS-Leaderboard}, an established and community-driven benchmarking platform for materials AI models, available at: \url{https://atomgptlab.github.io/jarvis_leaderboard/Special/AtomGenBench/}.
+A web-app for generative superconductor design is also available at: \url{https://atomgpt.org/supercon}.
+Figure~\ref{fig:screenshots} shows these platforms visually.